darkhz/prlmk/README.md

 - Keep important tasks like Android services running until they are closed by the user.

-- Kill apps as little as possible,or specifically,killing apps based on the total time spent on it.This means that, apps with larger usage time get killed more rarely, and apps with lesser usage times get killed frequently.
+- Kill apps as little as possible, or specifically,killing apps based on the total time spent on it.This means that, apps with larger usage time get killed more rarely, and apps with lesser usage times get killed frequently.